rutgerhofste/EEPythonNotes/README.md

 7. When exporting, the region has to be client side in JSON format: `region=geometry.getInfo()['coordinates']`

-8. You can get a tasks list with the following command `ee.batch.Task.list()`
+8. You can get a tasks list with the following command `ee.batch.Task.list()` or check out a little [script](https://github.com/rutgerhofste/EEPythonNotes/blob/master/checkStatus.py) I wrote.

 9. Export task function is client side.